canidlogic/lilac/doc/DeepBitmap.md

 ## Output interface

 The output deep bitmap is initialized with image dimensions taken from the input deep bitmap and also with a sequence of zero or more layer definitions.
-Each layer definition specifies the path to a PNG file that will be written for that layer (as a `lilac.String`), and the name of the decompressor to use for the layer (as a `lilac.String`) or a `null` value to indicate no compression is used on the layer.
+Each layer definition specifies the path to a PNG file that will be written for that layer (as a `lilac.String`), and the name of the decompressor to use for the layer (as a `lilac.atom`) or a `null` value to indicate no compression is used on the layer.

 Layer definitions each return a `lilac.int` that indicate the layer index, which is zero or greater.
 This layer index can then be used with port listeners that copy values from a specific port into a specific output layer after all the nodes have been computed for each pixel.
 Given a layer index, the output deep bitmap can return the offset of the first byte within each deep pixel of this layer, and whether this particular layer is compressed (1 byte) or uncompressed (4 bytes).
 The output deep bitmap is also able to return how many total layers have been declared.